 Rejected Repair:

-This means the vehicle underwent repairs that were poor quality.
+This means the vehicle underwent repairs of poor quality.

 Replaced VIN: